iamsauravsharma/create-dotenv/README.md

 ### `input-prefix`

 The prefix for environmental variable which should be stored in dot env file.
-Default is empty string i.e `''` which will store all environmental variable as it is without modification expects environment variable which starts with prefix `GITHUB_` or `RUNNER_`
+Default is empty string i.e `''` which will store all environmental variable as it is without modification expects environment variable which starts with prefix `GITHUB_` or `RUNNER_`.
+If you needs to also add `GITHUB_` or `RUNNER_` environment variable create another steps which has prefix set to `GITHUB_` or `RUNNER_`

 ### `file-path`